Logo American Journal of Case Reports

 CONCLUSIONS: O₂–O₃ therapy appears to be an effective therapy for COVID-19 patients with severe respiratory failure.
 Large controlled clinical trials are required to study the efficacy and safety of using O₂–O₃ therapy compared with the standard supportive case in patients with COVID-19 in terms of the need for invasive ventilation and length of hospital and intensive care unit stays.

-Keywords: COVID-19, Ozone, SARS Virus, Betacoronavirus, Blood Transfusion, Autologous, C-Reactive Protein, COVID-19, Coronavirus Infections, Ferritins, Fibrin Fibrinogen Degradation Products, Infusions, Intravenous, L-Lactate Dehydrogenase, Lung, Oxygen, Pandemics, Pneumonia, Viral, Radiography, Respiratory Insufficiency, SARS-CoV-2
+Keywords: COVID-19, Ozone, SARS Virus, Betacoronavirus, Blood Transfusion, Autologous, C-Reactive Protein, COVID-19, Coronavirus Infections, Ferritins, Fibrin Fibrinogen Degradation Products, Infusions, Intravenous, L-Lactate Dehydrogenase, Oxygen, Pandemics, Pneumonia, Viral, Radiography, Respiratory Insufficiency, SARS-CoV-2

 Background